MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/editor/editor-concepts.md

 - You can use the indexer syntax, `textDocument[0]`, to read character by character in the document without copying it to a string.
 - If you must create a string such as for use as a dictionary key, use the overload that takes a `Span`, to avoid creating a large throwaway string from the entire line or document.
 - Avoid assuming lines or documents will be short.
 Many languages minify into huge lines or consume very large files
-- - `ITextDocumentSnapshot` references large data structures that may consume memory if an old enough version is stored.
+- - [ITextDocumentSnapshot](/dotnet/api/microsoft.visualstudio.extensibility.editor.itextdocumentsnapshot) references large data structures that may consume memory if an old enough version is stored.
 Best practice is to periodically update positions and spans that you're storing long term to the latest document version via their `TranslateTo()` method so the old `ITextDocumentSnapshot` version can be garbage collected.

 ## Position

 Represents a position within the text document.
-As opposed to `int` positions, the Position type is aware of the `ITextDocumentSnapshot` it came from and supports `GetChar()` to directly get the character at that point.
+As opposed to `int` positions, the Position type is aware of the [ITextDocumentSnapshot](/dotnet/api/microsoft.visualstudio.extensibility.editor.itextdocumentsnapshot) it came from and supports `GetChar()` to directly get the character at that point.

 If you're familiar with legacy Visual Studio extensions, Position is almost the same as [SnapshotPoint](/dotnet/api/microsoft.visualstudio.text.snapshotpoint) and supports most of the same methods.

 ## Span

-Represents a contiguous substring of characters within an `ITextDocumentSnapshot`.
+Represents a contiguous substring of characters within an [ITextDocumentSnapshot](/dotnet/api/microsoft.visualstudio.extensibility.editor.itextdocumentsnapshot).
 As opposed to a string created with `string.Substring()` or `ITextDocumentSnapshot.CopyToString()`, creating a Span doesn't require any allocations or additional memory.
 You can later call `Span.GetText()` to realize it into a string in a deferred fashion.

 If you're familiar with legacy Visual Studio extensions, `Position` is almost the same as [SnapshotSpan](/dotnet/api/microsoft.visualstudio.text.snapshotSpan) and supports most of the same methods.